Spectrum of equivariant cohomology as a fixed point scheme: Main theorem for solvable groups

+We denote by $\ttt^\reg = \ttt\cap\he^\reg$ the subset of $\ttt$ consisting of regular elements.
+As any element of $\ttt$ commutes with the whole $\ttt$, the condition of $v\in\ttt$ being regular means $C_\he(v) = \ttt$.
+This means that $[v,-]$ does not have zeros on $\he_n$; \textit{i.e.} $\alpha_1(v)$, $\alpha_2(v)$, \dots, $\alpha_k(v)$ are all non-zero.
+Hence we see that the elements of $\ttt^\reg$ are those in $\ttt$ that are not annihilated by any root of $\Hs$.
+As $h\in\ttt$ is regular, all of the roots are non-zero on $h$ -- by Lemma~\ref{posint} they are even positive integers when evaluated on $h$ -- hence non-zero.
+Therefore, $\ttt^\reg$ is a non-empty open subset of $\ttt$, and its complement is a union of hyperplanes.

 In our applications $\Hs$ will mostly be the Borel subgroup of some principally paired algebraic group $\Gs$.
-Let us see an example below.
+Let us give an example below.

-\begin{example} A simple case of the above is $\Hs = \Bs_m:=\Bs(\SL_m)$, the Borel subgroup of $\SL_m$ consisting of upper triangular matrices.
+\begin{example} A simple case of the above is $\Hs = \Bs_m:=\Bs(\SL_m)$, the Borel subgroup of $\SL_m$ consisting of upper-triangular matrices.
 Let $\bb_m$ be its Lie algebra.
-We have the torus $\Ts\subset \Bs_m$ consisting of diagonal matrices of determinant $1$ and its Lie algebra $\ttt\subset\bb_m$ consisting of traceless diagonal matrices.
+We have the torus $\Ts\subset \Bs_m$ consisting of the diagonal matrices of determinant $1$ and its Lie algebra $\ttt\subset\bb_m$ consisting of the traceless diagonal matrices.

 We can identify $\ttt$ with $\C^{m-1}$ via the isomorphism